-Kate is originally from Bedford and moved to Westover in 2015 after an 8 year stint in San Diego.
-She lives there with her husband Stephen, daughter Noelle and bulldog Beres.
+I am originally from Bedford and moved to Westover Ave. in 2015 after an 8 year stint in San Diego.
+I live here with my husband Stephen, daughter Noelle and bulldog Beres.
 In addition to serving on the Raleigh Court Board I also am Chair of the Roanoke Neighborhood Advocates.
-I work as a graphic designer and stays busy enjoying all Roanoke has to offer including watching my husband perform music around town.
+I work as a graphic designer and stay busy enjoying all Roanoke has to offer including watching my husband perform music around town.

 Emily Casey moved to Roanoke in 2017 with her husband and son.
 She studied at Roanoke College and worked in Antique & Estate Auctions before becoming a stay-at-home mom.

 Ellie Rigby has lived in Roanoke off and on for the past 35 years and has loved spending the last 10 as a resident of Berkley Ave.
 She is Executive Director of Renovation Alliance - a local non-profit that provides free home repairs for people in need.
 Ellie LOVES Roanoke and has been so excited to see it transform into a place that appreciates its assets - nature, adventure, the arts, and great food.
 In her spare time, you can find Ellie taking bike rides with her son Reeh, walking her dog Mabel, dancing to live music, or enjoying a glass of wine with friends at Local Roots.

 In addition to the Board members, the RCNA also has several members at large and committee leaders.

 Tommy BryantBoard Member at Large

 Tommy Bryant moved to Roanoke in 2016.
 He is a financial advisor with Edward Jones.
 He owns Blue Ridge Hydroponics with his brother, Jeremy.
 Tommy also serves on the Kirk Family YMCA board and the Rotary Downtown board.
 Tommy love music, hiking, the beach, and history.
 He lives in Raleigh Court with his dog A.T..